 It is very impressive, towering up at approximately 2.5 stories high.
 I wonder where the slot for the box is.
 Didn’t go near coz it was raining so we only took pix from the stairs.

-One thought on “Attractions in Betong, Thailand – Wat Phuttathiwat Buddhist Temple + Largest Mailbox in the World (?)
+2 responses to “Attractions in Betong, Thailand – Wat Phuttathiwat Buddhist Temple & Largest Mailbox in the World”

 Leave a Reply